Images of Nummular Dermatitis (6)

-- Thick moisturizers such as petroleum jelly (Vaseline®), Aquaphor® ointment, Eucerin® cream, CeraVe® cream, or Cetaphil cream, applied to damp skin daily after bathing and at least twice daily.
+- Apply a thick moisturizer such as petroleum jelly (eg, Vaseline), Aquaphor ointment, Eucerin cream, CeraVe cream, or Cetaphil cream to damp skin daily after bathing and at least twice daily.

-- Measures to reduce exposure to heat, humidity, detergents/soaps, abrasive clothing, chemicals, smoke, and stress.
+- Attempt to minimize exposure to heat, humidity, detergents, soaps, abrasive clothing, chemicals, smoke, and stress.

-- Keep your home humid with a humidifier or by setting out bowls of water, especially in the bedroom.
+- Keep the home humid with a humidifier, especially in the bedroom.

-- Prescribe medium- to high-potency topical steroids to apply to the affected areas twice daily.
+- Prescribe topical steroids to apply to the affected areas twice daily.

 - Prescribe oral antihistamines to help relieve itching.

-- Prescribe oral or topical antibiotics if an infection is suspected.
+- Prescribe oral or topical antibiotics if the area becomes infected.

 If there is a lack of response to self-care measures or if your child’s condition worsens or flares, see their medical professional.